Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 There were many owners, name changes, remodels, bankruptcies, closings, openings, and mob dealings throughout the years.
 The history of this resort reads like the 'who's who' in the underground world.
 During this 'history', the 19-story tower and a performing arts center were added in 1972.

 On November 25, 1997, the Aladdin closed its doors forever.
-The Aladdin was imploded on 7:30 p.m. on April 27, 1998.
+The Aladdin was imploded at 7:30 p.m. on April 27, 1998.
 The performing arts center was the only structure saved.

 See all the Vegas Implosions here